Inclusive Images: The Art of Crafting Meaningful Alternative Text

 attribute on an img

-element, the screen reader will by default read the image file name.
+element, the screen reader will by default read the file name of the image.
 Besides not conveying information effectively, this can also confuse users.

 When can an image be considered decorative?

-Images that do not add meaning to the content, only for aesthetics or to enhance the atmosphere
+Images that do not add meaning to the content, only for aesthetic purposes or to reinforce the atmosphere

 -

-Example 1: an illustration of a worker sitting at a computer, placed near the article title “How to Increase Work Productivity”.
+Example 1: an illustration of a worker sitting in front of a computer, placed around the title of the article “How to Improve Work Productivity”.

-Since the image only enhances the atmosphere and does not convey new information, we can consider it decorative and use empty alternative text (
+Since the image only reinforces the atmosphere and does not convey new information, we can consider it a decorative image and use empty alternative text (

 alt=""